torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 9. Reporting Bugs:
 ==================

-The proper channel for reporting bugs is either through the Linux OS distribution company that provided your OS or by posting issues to the PowerPC development mailing list at:
+The proper channel for reporting bugs is either through the GNU/Linux OS distribution company that provided your OS or by posting issues to the PowerPC development mailing list at: